How can I stay up to date with The Elders' work?

 The Elders have years of experience, but they don’t claim to have a monopoly on wisdom!
 While we can’t respond to everyone personally, we value your opinions, whether critical or supportive.

 We encourage you to post your thoughts and ideas on The Elders’ Facebook page, and to comment on the blogs and articles published on our website.
 You can share ideas with The Elders on Twitter or send a message via our contact form.
-You can also share a reflection or idea with our global village by uploading a short message to our website.

 Can I guest blog for The Elders website?

 We often publish guest contributions on The Elders website, either in the form of blogs or Q&A-style interviews.
 We usually seek contributions from policy experts, activists and change-makers, or people affected by conflict or human rights issues that The Elders are working on.
-You can find all guest blogs here.

 You are welcome to send us your suggestions; however please note that we generally do not publish unsolicited guest blogs.